-All courses, including lab lab, must be taken in specified sequence for credit on initial and subsequent attempts.
+All courses, including lab, must be taken in specified sequence for credit on initial and subsequent attempts.

-Because of ongoing changes in accreditation and licensure requirements in EMS, this catalog applies to all students entering or reentering the EMS Program during the 2015-2016 school year.
+Because of ongoing changes in accreditation and licensure requirements in EMS, the 2018 - 2019 catalog applies to all students entering, or reentering, the EMS Program during the 2018-2019 school year.